PiBrewing/craftbeerpi4-documentation/master/development/example_actor.md

         pass
 ```

 As described in the former example, you have to define the `on` function which also needs the `power=None` parameter.
 In this case, the dependent actors may have power settings.
 Therefore, you need to use this parameter.
-However, if it is not psecified when another fucntion is calling the `on` function, the default value of 100 is used that has been defined in the `on_start()` function of this plugin.
+However, if it is not specified when another function is calling the `on` function, the default value of 100 is used that has been defined in the `on_start()` function of this plugin.

 Now the code is cycling through each actor of the `self.actors` array and is switching each individual actor on with the defined power from `self.power`.
 Once this is done, `self.state` for the grouped actor is set to `True` and the status of the grouped actor is updated with `await self.cbpi.actor.actor_update(self.id,self.power)`.